'It will be found, in fact, that the ingenious are always fanciful, and the truly imaginative never otherwise than analytic.'-Edgar Allan Poe

 'That is a good question inspector.
 I shall attempt to explain that oddity the best I can.
 You see, from the evidence gathered, all the persons killed were alleged to be Freemasons.
 As for the link to Edgar Allan Poe, a copy of his poem was left behind, by the culprit after each murder.
 Hitherto, these are the incontrovertible facts', he answered.

 'I have worked on many fascinating cases of unsolved murders with mysterious circumstances involved, but this case I shall attempt to unfold is daring.
-To be honest sir, it does present a challenge, but I must admit, I enjoy a good challenge'.
+To be honest, it does present a challenge, but I must admit, I enjoy a good challenge'.

-'If you have no objection sir, I would like to spend the night, and tomorrow, I shall find a room in a hotel nearby', I requested.
+'If you have no objection, I would like to spend the night, and tomorrow, I shall find a room in a hotel nearby', I had requested.

-'Of course not inspector!
+'Of course not!
 All your expenses at the hotel will be paid by me'.